razorblade23/SmartDarts_v2/README.md

 ### Current Capabilities: 🚀
 - **Dartboard Integration**:
-  - Uses GPIO pins to connect and interact with physical electronic dartboards.
+  - Uses GPIO pins to connect and interact with physical electronic dartboards. (currently only RPi supported, contributers welcome)
   - Configurable for various dartboard models via a guided initialization process.
-This allows you to map specific pins to numbers on the dartboard.
-(WORK IN PROGRESS)
+This allows you to map specific pins to numbers on the dartboard. (not fully finished)

 - **Player Support**:
   - Supports up to 8 players in a single game session.
-(WORK IN PROGRESS)
+(X01 game (single out) only for now) -- WARNING: Lacks proper boundaries and will go beyond zero

 - **Game Modes**:
   1. **X01**:
-     - Popular game modes such as 301, 501, 701, and more.
-(WORK IN PROGRESS
+     - Popular game modes such as 301, 501, 701, and more. (only "Single Out" mode for now implemented)
-  2. **Cricket**:
-     - Full support for this strategic dart game.
-(WORK IN PROGRESS)

 - **Simulation Mode**:
-  - Its possible to run the application in simulation mode.
-This DOES NOT require hardware components, wiring and physical dartboard, and is used for testing the application logic.
+  - Its possible to run the application in simulation mode. ** This DOES NOT require hardware components, wiring and physical dartboard, and is used for testing the application logic.

+  - A script in root dir called `sim_cli.py` can be used to simulate throwing darts in specified game.
+Game must be initialized, players added and game started.

 ### Work in Progress: 🛠️
 - Enhanced user interface.
 - Additional game modes and options.
 - Advanced analytics and scoring breakdowns.
 - Remote game hosting and multiplayer support.
+- Better README with more information on the topic

 ---